Roberto Vaquero

 Roberto Vaquero Arribas (born 21 May 1986) is a Spanish political activist.
-He is the secretary general of the Marxist–Leninist Party (Communist Reconstruction) (PML (RC)) and the president of the Workers' Front (FO).
+He is the former secretary general of the Marxist–Leninist Party (Communist Reconstruction) (PML (RC)) and the current leader of the Workers' Front (FO).
 Vaquero supports Spanish republicanism, Spanish patriotism and socialism.
 He opposes mainstream left-wing parties such as the Spanish Socialist Workers' Party (PSOE) and Podemos.

 Biography

 Vaquero was born in Madrid on 21 May 1986 and raised in the outskirt town of Pozuelo de Alarcón and the district of Moncloa-Aravaca.
 He was a childhood neighbour of politician Íñigo Errejón.
-Raised by conservative parents, he joined the Communist Party of Spain (PCE) at age 16.
+Raised by conservative parents, he joined the Communist Youth Union of Spain (UJCE) at age 16.

 Vaquero graduated in political sciences from the Complutense University of Madrid, where one of his lecturers was Pablo Iglesias Turrión, later founder of the left-wing party Podemos.
 Vaquero reflected in 2019 that he disliked Iglesias and labeled Iglesias as a "postmodernist" who he saw as no different to the centre-left Spanish Socialist Workers' Party (PSOE), alleging that Iglesias denied the existence of class war.

 Vaquero worked with luggage at an airport and as a cinema usher, as well as owning an exotic pet shop in Leganés.
 He denied accusations that he used party funds to establish the business.
 After moving to Barcelona, Vaquero returned to Madrid to work in private security at nighttime entertainment venues.
 He is one of Spain's leading practitioners of Krav Maga.

 In 2016, Vaquero was held in prison for 49 days before paying €6,000 in bail.
 He was accused of possession of explosives and membership of a criminal organisation collaborating with the Kurdistan Workers' Party (PKK), which is classed as a terrorist organisation in Spain.
 In October 2018, the Audiencia Nacional acquitted him of membership of a criminal organisation and of explosives offences, while rejecting a request from the Prosecution Ministry to ban his party, which had been suspended from activities during the legal process.
 He was convicted in the first instance of membership of a criminal group and weapons offences, and sentenced to two years and three months.
 In 2020, the Supreme Court of Spain reduced his sentence by one year, and as of December 2021 he was awaiting the result of his appeal to the Constitutional Court of Spain.